vovvy-ops/bedrock_learning-hack/README.md

 2. **Google Gemini API Key**:
    - Obtain an API key from [Google AI Studio](https://makersuite.google.com/).
-   - The script will prompt you to enter your API key the first time you use it.
+   - The script will prompt you to enter your API key the first time you use it,you do NOT need to modify any of the code.

 ---